 Biotifx™ ULTRA Reduces Bio-Solids and Associated Costs in Municipal WWTP

-A municipal wastewater treatment plant dosed with Biotifx™ ULTRA showed significant cost reduction and operational efficiency improvements, including a 50% reduction in bio-solids from sequencing batch reactors (SBR’s).
+A municipal wastewater treatment plant dosed with Biotifx™ ULTRA and saw a significant reduction in costs along with increased operational efficiency.
+This included a 50% reduction in bio-solids from sequencing batch reactors (SBR’s).
 Improvements in efficiency and cost included: reduction in odor control chemicals, belt press polymer, electricity, enzyme use, and sludge hauling.
 In just 3.5 months, the savings in sludge hauling alone was 2.5 times the cost of treatment.
 During the duration of the case study effluent water quality stayed comfortably within discharge limits.

 The subject facility was located in Southern California with the majority of water flow coming from a nearby resort and casino.
 This plant included two operating SBR’s and had a total plant flow of 320,000 GPD.
 Historically, the plant was meeting their permit limits but experienced operational inefficiencies and concerns.